-The gospel is for all who will believe they can’t do anything to save themselves.
-They can’t earn salvation through religious works or keeping rules.
-Instead, they see their need for a Savior, and put their faith and trust in His finished work on the cross.
+The gospel is for all who realize they can do nothing to save themselves.
+That they cannot earn salvation through religious works or keeping rules.
+Instead, they see their need for a Savior and put their faith and trust in His finished work on the cross.

 Today’s Other Readings:

 Verse 1, “Praise the LORD!
 Sing to the LORD a new song, and His praise in the assembly of saints.”

 The new song is the song of the redeemed!
 When we gather together, we are to sing and rejoice for the great gift of salvation!

 Nursing Our Wounds

 Verse 32 says, “put your hand on your mouth” if you have angrily devised evil if you have meditated on some wrong and been tempted to spew it out because just like churning milk produces butter and twisting the nose produces blood, anger will only produce more strife (v.
 33)!

 Much of our anger comes from meditating on our hurts and nursing our wounds.
 When we have been sinned against in some way or just perceive we have been wronged, we often play the video of the event over and over and over, sometimes embellishing it as we go, and almost always attaching some motive to it.

 Pretty soon we are filled with anger and bitterness.
 Hebrews 12 warns against harboring those things: